-Beamforming enables easy, one-shot measurement process for mapping the relative sound pressure and sound intensity contribution from a source.Ask an Expert
+Beamforming is an array-based measurement technique enabling easy, one-shot measurement process for mapping the relative sound pressure and sound intensity contribution from a source.Ask an Expert

 Beamforming provides an acoustical map of noise sources by using an array of microphones to detect the direction of arrival of sound from the sources.
 The number of microphones in the microphone array system can vary from 18 to 144, and with an integrated camera you are able to see simple and intuitive measurement information in real-time.